Cathedral Financial Consultants Limited, advising clients since 2003.

 What's the difference between a PRSA and a Personal Pension Plan

-Standard (PRSA) |
+Standard (PRSA)

-Non-standard (PRSA) |
+Non-standard (PRSA)

-Capped charges | Charges not capped |
+Capped charges Charges not capped

-Limited choices of investment funds | Wide range of investment funds |
+Limited choices of investment funds Wide range of investment funds

 Can I take my money out if I need it?

-You’re typically allowed to withdraw up to 25% of your pension as a tax-free lump sum, upto a lifetime maximum of €200,000.
-For instance, if your pension is valued at €800,000, you can immediately withdraw €200,000 tax-free.
+When accessing your pension, you can withdraw up to 25% of your fund as a tax-free lump sum, subject to a lifetime limit of €200,000.
+For example:

 What happens to a persons pension when they die?